-342 Invertebrate Zoology
+Invertebrate Zoology

 A comparative study of invertebrate animals and their adaptations, including their morphology, behaviour, physiology, ecology and evolution.
 Students will learn the remarkable diversity of both form and function in these animals.
 At the same time, students will refine their powers of observation, improve their ability to ask and answer critical questions about organisms, and design experiments that will lead to further insight into invertebrate zoology.
 Prerequisite: BIOL 201.
 Three credits and lab.
-Not offered 2018-2019.

-343 Comparative Anatomy of Vertebrates
+Comparative Anatomy of Vertebrates